-This form must be returned by 10am Monday 10th June (Week 7)
+This form must be returned by 10am Monday 5th June (Week 7)

-Please complete the form electronically and send it to philippa.moss@materials.ox.ac.uk.
+Please complete the form electronically and send it to undergraduate.studies@materials.ox.ac.uk.

-Candi College: Projec ct Title: MS P Part II Supervisor's Form - part A Factua al Information (to be read by examiners in co onjunction with the candi date's thesis) i) To what extent does the project form part of and what input has been received from other ii) What have the candidate's own original cont they reported? ributions been, and in w hich sections of the thesis are iii) Have there been major factors outside the caprogress of the work? andidate's control that ha ave significantly affected the Signat ture and date (your si ignature confirms that all co-supervisors have been PART B OF THIS FO NEXT ΓPAGE
+Cand rvisor/s: idate Name: ct Title: College: MS Part II Supervise 's Form - part A Factu ual Information (to be ead by examiners in conjunction with the candidate's thesis) i) ne project form part of a well-established research programme in your groen received from other members of the group?
+SAMPLE ii) What have the cand they reported? ate's own original contributions been, and in which sections of the thesis iii) Have there been m progress of the wor or factors outside the candidate's control that have significantly affected th ature and datesignature confirms that co-supervisors have been consulted prior to completion of this form)

+PART B OF THIS FORM FOLLOWS ON THE NEXT PAGE

+Supervisor/s:

-Supervisor/s: Candidate Name: Project Title: College: -- ----------
+Candidate Name: College:

+Project Title: